victorlopezalonso/victorlopezalonso/README.md

 - 👋 Hi, I’m @victorlopezalonso
-- 👀 I’m interested in improve my backend and frontend programming skills and apply best practices to my projects.
+- 👀 I’m interested in improving my backend and frontend programming skills and apply best practices to my projects.
-- 🌱 I’m currently learning to create third party libraries for Laravel 8 to add them to my personal projects.
+- 🌱 I’m currently learning to create third party libraries for Laravel to add them to my personal projects.
 - 💞️ I’m looking to collaborate on projects using PHP, Python, Node, Vue, React, React Native and Electron.
 - 📫 vlopez@quadram.mobi